Priw8/merlin/README.md

 **N**o clue what the last 2 letters could stand for lmao

 ### What is this?
 It's an ECL library that aims to make writing custom ECL code easier and more friendly.
-It is intended to be used with a thecl version that supports global definitions, \#eclmap, \#include and calling subs by name - so any versions after [this commit](https://github.com/thpatch/thtk/commit/fa516d1f32327254e5fdb887aab6a742f64a5331) will work.
+It is intended to be used with a thecl version that supports global definitions, \#eclmap, \#include, calling subs by name and inline subs.

 ### Usage
+There are 2 ways to use MERLIN:
-To use MERLIN, put the folder of the right game version alongside your ECL scripts, and use `#include "merlin/main.tecl"`.
-If you'd rather not pollute your compiled ECL script with other functions, load the precompiled `merlin.ecl` with `ecli` and use `#include "merlin/globals.tecl"` to load the constants and the ECLMAP.
+- put the folder of the right game version alongside your ECL scripts, and use `#include "merlin/main.tecl"`.
+- if you'd rather keep MERLIN functions in a separate file, use `#include "merlin/globals.tecl"` to include only global constant definitions, inline sub definitions, and forward declarations of subs from the compiled `merlin.ecl`.
+Then, simply include the compiled MERLIN with `ecli`.

+In both cases, an [ECLMAP](https://github.com/Priw8/eclmap) is loaded automatically.

 ### Supported games
 - th16